Annapurna Base Camp-9Days

 Annapurna Base Camp Trek 9-Day Overview

 This hike is for people who want to have a direct, intensive experience with the high Himalayas without giving up on cultural and environmental richness.
 Our trek will start with an early drive from Kathmandu to Pokhara through the Prithivi Highway, crossing diverse landscapes.
-The 200
+A 217 km/135 mile drive will take you through different vegetation.
+The path goes quickly through vistas that change all the time, from the subtropical foothills of Pokhara and Nayapul to the alpine heights of the sanctuary itself.

 You will hike through colorful rhododendron woods, terraced farms, and picturesque towns like Ghandruk, where you may learn about the Gurung people's rich culture.
 The path then goes up slowly along the Modi Khola Valley, going through Bamboo and Deurali before reaching Machhapuchhre Base Camp.
 This is a spectacular sample of the high-mountain world that is to come.

 The last climb to Annapurna Base Camp is hard and stays with you forever.
 You will understand how big and beautiful the Himalayan giants are here, at the base of some of the highest peaks in the world.
 This trip is different from lengthier ones since it just focuses on getting to the sanctuary.
 This makes it excellent for travelers who want to spend as much time as possible in the beautiful high-altitude area.
 The way down takes you back through beautiful forests to Jhinu Danda, where the hot springs let you unwind for a bit before you head back to Pokhara.
 This journey is short, tough, and very rewarding.
-In just seven days, you'll get to know the heart of the Annapurnas.
+In just nine days, you'll get to know the heart of the Annapurnas.

 Reminder